prasraja672/actor-facebook-scraper/README.md

 The usage costs differ depending on depends on each specific case: list of URLs, total amount, set up memory, country, etc. When you scrape comments and reviews, the number of scraped posts decreases, as each post has a different URL and is scraped separately.

+### Usage tip

+Limit the maxPosts parameter with a reasonable number so that you do not run out of memory and your results are saved.
+The scraping is carried out in such a way that, while scrolling the page, partial content is kept in memory until scrolling finishes.
+​
 ### Free plan

 Apify provides a free plan where you can test your setup.
 With $5 platform usage credits, 30-day trial of 20 shared proxies and 4 GB maximum actor memory you can try the actor for free.